ogata-lab/eipl-docs/en/docs/install/quick-start.md

 # Quick Start

-In this section, a test program will be run using the pre-trained weights and the motion generation model with spatial attention mechanism (SARNN: Spatial Attention with Recurrent Neural Network) to verify that the EIPL environment has been properly installed.
+In this section, we run a test program to verify the proper installation of the EIPL environment.
+We will use the pre-trained weights and the motion generation model with spatial attention mechanism (SARNN: Spatial Attention with Recurrent Neural Network).
+For specific details on model training methods and model specifications, please refer to the following chapters.
-Please refer to the next and subsequent chapters for specific model training methods and model details.

 ## Inference
-The following shows how to infer SARNN using the pre-trained weights and running `test.py` in the tutorial folder will save the inference results in the output folder.
-At this time, by specifying the --pretrained argument, the pre-trained weights and sample data are automatically downloaded.
+To perform inference using SARNN and the pre-trained weights, execute the `test.py` file in the tutorial folder.
+The resulting inferences are saved in the output folder.
+Specifying the `--pretrained` argument will automatically download the pre-trained weights and sample data.

 ``` bash linenums="1"
 $ cd eipl/tutorials/sarnn